-Ethylene glycol is rapidly absorbed and metabolized in liver via alcohol dehydrogenase and aldehyde dehydrogenase to glycol acid.
-This is oxidized to glyoxylic acid which is further oxidised to oxalic acid/oxalate by glycolate oxidase/ lactate dehydrogenase, thus promoting hyperoxaluria.
+Mechanism of Action: Ethylene glycol is rapidly absorbed and metabolized in the liver via alcohol dehydrogenase and aldehyde dehydrogenase to glycol acid.
+This is oxidized to glyoxylic acid which is further oxidized to oxalic acid/oxalate by glycolate oxidase/lactate dehydrogenase, thus promoting hyperoxaluria.
 Hyperoxaluria is the major risk factor for lithiasis.

 Dose: 0.75% v/v in drinking water for 28 days.

-Healthy male wistar rats (120-200gm) are taken.
-They are divided into four group containing six animals.
-Group-I served as control and given vehicle for 28 days.
+Method: Healthy male Wistar rats (120-200gm) are taken.
+They are divided into four groups containing six animals.
+Group-I served as control and given a vehicle for 28 days.
 Group-II, III, IV served as positive control, standard and test groups and were given ethylene glycol (0.75% v/v, p.o) for 28 days.
 Group-III and IV are given standard drug cystone (750 mg/kg, p.o) and test drug respectively for 28 days.
-On the 28th day urine and serum of all the animals are collected and all the required parameters are performed and compared 56.
+On the 28th day, urine and serum of all the animals are collected, and all the required parameters are performed and compared 56.

-- It is widely acceptable model of lithiasis for research as because, kidney being the most sensitive and principal target organ for ethylene glycol.
+- It is a widely accepted model of lithiasis for research as because, kidney being the most sensitive and principal target organ for ethylene glycol.

-- Ethylene glycol is widely available organic solvent
+- Ethylene glycol is a widely available organic solvent.

 - Oxalate induced nephrotoxicity.